Zibsun/leands/docs/hypotheses.md

 ## Acceptance Criteria

 Each complete hypothesis requires acceptance criteria.
-It's a requirements checklist one should fulfil to consider a particular hypothesis processing complete.
+It's a requirements checklist one should fulfill to consider a particular hypothesis processing complete.

 The acceptance criteria list is a part of the preliminary analysis.
-It helps the team ensure the processes’ quality and chart its path before the validation job begins.
+It helps the team ensure the processes' quality and chart its path before the validation job begins.

 ### Example